Project Type Focus Initiatives

-This approach arose in response to demand from the higher education sector for better collective vetting of carbon offset project types, and in response to internal capacity issues.
-This pivot in our program offerings also hopes to better catalyze the assets of higher education in service of the market.
-To respond to these needs, The Offset Network Executive Committee elected to facilitate collaboration across the higher education sector to vet, improve, develop and peer review offset projects within specific categories for stated periods of time.
+The project type focus idea arose in response to demand from the higher education sector for better collective vetting of carbon offset project types, and in response to internal capacity issues.
+To better catalyze the assets of higher education in service of the market, we facilitate collaboration across the higher education sector to vet, improve, develop and peer review offset projects within specific categories for stated periods of time.

-Beginning in fall 2023, our focus will be Improved Forest Management (IFM).
+Our current focus is Improved Forest Management (IFM).

 Improved Forest Management

 Improved Forest Management (IFM) is a carbon offset project type that incentivizes increased stocking of trees on forested lands and well-managed timber production to effectively increase forest carbon stocks over 20+ year periods.
 This project type is associated with repeated over-crediting according to present day protocols on the voluntary market, presenting an opportunity for higher education to contribute to the improvement of standard protocol.
 Meanwhile, many higher education campuses are asking big questions about how to inventory and manage their campus forests, with offsets as part of that consideration.
-With a dedicated focus on the IFM project type, The Offset Network proposes to facilitate protocol improvement and IFM project design and implementation in cooperation with US higher education institutions.
+The dedicated focus on the IFM project type will facilitate protocol improvement and IFM project design and implementation in cooperation with US higher education institutions.

 Timeline and Deliverables

-Beginning in the fall of 2023, The Offset Network will launch the IFM Project Type Focus Initiative, and will continue this focus until participating stakeholders agree that the work is sufficient and deliverables have been met.
-The proposed timeline and deliverables are as follows:
+The IFM Project Type Focus Initiative began in fall of 2023, and will continue until participating stakeholders agree that the work is sufficient and deliverables have been met.
+The timeline and deliverables proposed are as follows:

 Fall 2023:

-• The Offset Network will recruit campuses who may be interested in developing IFM projects in their campus forests according to a revised protocol.
-There will be an informational meeting about campus participation, as well as a more in-depth webinar about IFM in fall 2023, and an in-person peer verification training opportunity in Spring 2024.
+• Recruitment of campuses interested in developing IFM projects in their campus forests according to a revised protocol.
+There was an informational meeting about campus participation.
+To access the recording, email mleigh@secondnature.org

 spring 2024:

-• The Offset Network is collaborating with academic experts including forestry faculty, extension personnel, and offset experts to review existing IFM methodology.
+• Collaboration with academic experts including forestry faculty, extension personnel, and offset experts to review existing IFM methodology.
 This work will happen in collaboration with The Berkeley Carbon Trading Project in partnership with Dr. Barbara Haya, and the UC Center for Climate Justice in partnership with Dr. Tracey Osborne.

 • Once the academic working group has convened, we will hold a meeting between the researchers and the interested campuses to discover specific needs and aligned interests.